 - BHP’s leadership team.
 Familiarise yourself with BHP’s CEO, COO, CFO and board of directors.
 You should be confident that this team has the best interests for shareholders top-of-mind.

-If you’re interested in buying shares in other companies but need a bit more help, you can check out our guide for 7 steps to buying shares online.
+If you’re interested in buying shares in other companies but need a bit more help, you can check out our guide on how to buy shares online

 Or if you’re keen to buy shares in major international brands like Netflix or Google, we have a handy guide for that, too.